Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: H older continuity of the metric

 We will now use Proposition~\ref{prop::typical_close} and Lemmas~\ref{lem::space_filling_sle_event}--\ref{lem::pick_points_interior} to prove that $\qdist$ is H\"older continuous with positive probability on $B(z_0,r_1)$.
 We will afterwards explain how to deduce from this the almost sure local H\"older continuity of $\qdist$ on all of $\C$, thus finishing the proof of Theorem~\ref{thm::continuity}.

 \begin{lemma} Suppose that $(\C,h,0,\infty)$ is a $\sqrt{8/3}$-quantum cone with the circle average embedding.
-On the events $E(z_0,r_1,s_1,s_2)$, $F(z_0,r_1,s_1,s_2,d)$ from~\eqref{eqn::e_def}, \eqref{eqn::f_def}, we have that the quantum distance $\qdist$ restricted to pairs of points in $B(z_0,r_1)$ is almost surely H\"older continuous. \end{lemma} \begin{proof} Throughout, we shall assume that we are working on the event $H_{R,\zeta}$ of Proposition~\ref{prop::cone_holder} and we will prove the almost sure H\"older continuity of this event.
+On the events $E(z_0,r_1,s_1,s_2)$, $F(z_0,r_1,s_1,s_2,d)$ from~\eqref{eqn::e_def}, \eqref{eqn::f_def}, we have that the quantum distance $\qdist$ restricted to pairs of points in $B(z_0,r_1)$ is a.s.\ H\"older continuous (with deterministic H\"older exponent). \end{lemma} \begin{proof} Throughout, we shall assume that we are working on the event $H_{R,\zeta}$ of Proposition~\ref{prop::cone_holder} and we will prove the almost sure H\"older continuity on this event.
 We note that it suffices to do so since Proposition~\ref{prop::cone_holder} implies that $\pr{H_{R,\zeta}} \to 1$ as $R \to 0$ with $\zeta$ fixed.

 For each $j$, we let $N_j = e^{9j}$ (note that $9 > (Q+3) \gamma$ for $\gamma=\sqrt{8/3}$) and we pick $\CU_j = \{w_1^j,\ldots,w_{N_j}^j\}$ i.i.d.\ from the $\sqrt{8/3}$-LQG area measure restricted to $\eta'([s_1,s_2])$.
 Equivalently, we can first pick $t_1^j,\ldots,t_{N_j}^j$ i.i.d.\ from $[s_1,s_2]$ uniformly using Lebesgue measure and then take $w_i^j = \eta'(t_i^j)$.
 We assume that the $\CU_j$ are also independent as $j$ varies.
 By Lemma~\ref{lem::pick_points_interior}, the probability of the event $E_j$ that $\CU_j$ forms an $e^{-j}$-net of $B(z_0,r_1)$ is at least $1- c_0 e^{-j}$ where $c_0 > 0$ is a constant.